luizfneves404/pico-backend/README.md

 - Prefer to return the pydantic models directly in the router functions, instead of using response_model=... and returning your ORM models.
 This is better because it allows for better type checking.
 And don't create those pydantic models using model_validate, because model_validate doesn't give linting errors.
 - To make this more reusable, consider adding a classmethod on the pydantic model that takes in a db model and constructs the pydantic model instance.
 Or alternatively, create a function inside routers.py that takes an ORM model and returns a pydantic model.
+- The DBSessionAnnotated dependency takes care of committing, so don't call await db_session.commit() in the router function (or in services).

 # Common Commands